xpdAcq/xpdAcq/doc/quickstart.rst

 the scan finishes.
 You can then play around with them and take them home as you like.

 The following
-functions are more useful for running in the ``analysis`` environment to fetch scans from the database selectively if you don't want a dump of every scan.
+functions are more useful for running in the ``analysis-yyQn.x`` environment to fetch scans from the database selectively if you don't want a dump of every scan.

 **save images from last 2 scans:**